soccermatics/TheTenEquations/course/source/lesson1/Introduction.rst

    :align: center

-We are going to start by learning the basics of :ref:`oddsandprobs`.
+We are going to start by learning the basics of :ref:`odds and probabilities<oddsandprobs>`.
 Then, in section :ref:`fitmodel`, we will learn how to load bookmakers odds in to Python and use the equation above to find a bias in the odds.
-Then we will look at the prediction the model makes for :ref:`the World Cup 2022<predictions2022>`.
+Finally, we will look at the prediction the model makes for :ref:`the World Cup 2022<predictions2022>`.